ajiteshgogoi/touchbase/src/content/blog/impact-of-socials.md

 ## Social Media and Romantic Relationships

 Romantic relationships are particularly vulnerable to the influence of social media.
-The constant exposure to other people's lives, the potential for online infidelity, and the challenges of maintaining privacy can all take a toll.
+The constant exposure to other people's lives, the potential for online infidelity and the challenges of maintaining privacy can all take a toll.

 ### Challenges for Couples